crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

 podman run -d --name risingwave -it -p 4566:4566 -p 5691:5691 docker.io/risingwavelabs/risingwave:v2.4.0 single_node
 ```

-And finally an instance of CrateDB:
+And finally, an instance of CrateDB:

 ```bash
 podman run -d --name cratedb --publish=4200:4200 --publish=5432:5432 --env CRATE_HEAP_SIZE=1g docker.io/crate/crate:5.10.7 -Cdiscovery.type=single-node
 ```

-We will need 3 consoles for this demonstration.
+We will need three terminals for this demonstration.

-On the first console we will use [PyIceberg] and [IPython] to create an Iceberg
+On the first terminal, we will use [PyIceberg] and [IPython] to create an Iceberg
 table, and later we will add data and see how aggregations materialize in
 CrateDB in real-time.

-On the second console we will do the RisingWave and CrateDB setups, and we will
+On the second terminal, we will do the RisingWave and CrateDB setups, and we will
 leave a Python script running for the streaming of changes.

-And on the 3rd console we will review how data appears in CrateDB.
+And on the third terminal, we will review how data appears in CrateDB.

 ## Creating an Iceberg table

-Let's start on the first console.
+Let's start on the first terminal.
 We use a Python script to create an Iceberg
 table on the bucket we created earlier on Minio, and as we want to keep things
 simple, we will use an ephemeral in-memory catalog.